Explore Kinky Curiosity

 Consent, simply put, is agreeing to a specific activity.

 However, consent is all but simple.
 What if a submissive were to agree to a specific type of play scene?
 During the scene that the submissive consented to, something happens that they were against or didn’t want to happen?
 They can and should definitely safeword, of course.
 But if it happened and they agreed to it, is it abuse?
-Is the Dominant or Top at fault?
+Is the Dominant at fault?

 There is a huge difference between consent and informed consent.
 Consent is agreeing to something, whereas informed consent is understanding and agreeing to the risks involved with the activity you are going to participate in.

 But can you truly give informed consent?
-I’d argue no because we can’t ever really understand everything that could go wrong.
+I’d argue no, because we can’t ever really understand everything that could go wrong.
 However, this isn’t an excuse for someone not to inform themselves of the possible hazards of play they are about to take part in.

 How can one try to prevent abuse?